andyjm3/SLTrain/README.md

 # SLTrain
-SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining
+A repository containing implementation for the paper, *SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining*.